talex-touch/talex-touch/apps/docs/docs/plugins/publish.md

-# Publishing Plugins (Plugins)
+# Publishing Capabilities (Plugins)

-Once you've developed a plugin for the `Polyglot Toolbox`, you can publish it to the Plugin Market so that other users can discover and install it.
+Once you've developed a plugin for the `Tuff`, you can publish it to the Plugin Market so that other users can discover and install it.
 This guide explains the process of preparing, packaging, and publishing your plugin.

 ## Preparing Your Plugin for Publication

 Before publishing your plugin, ensure it meets the following requirements:

-### 1. Complete Plugin Manifest
+### 1. Complete Manifest

 Your plugin must have a complete and valid `manifest.json` file: